jonasjaeger-sci/mod905/docs/user/install.rst

       [sudo] pip install virtualenv

-   or using a package manager for your operative system, for instace ``apt`` if you are using a Debian-like Linux:
+   or using a package manager for your operative system, for instance ``apt`` if you are using a Debian-like Linux:

    .. code-block:: pyretis